 It is important that the Guide to Information and this webpage meet your needs.
 If you find them difficult to understand, please let us know.
 We also welcome suggestions as to how they might be improved.

-Any correspondence relating to the Publication Scheme including requests for information should be sent in writing to the Director of IT, Digital Development and Marketing Services at the following address:
+Any correspondence relating to the Publication Scheme including requests for information should be sent in writing to the Information Services Manager at the following address:

 If we are unable to resolve your complaint, you have the right to complain to the Information Commissioner’s Office (see the ICO’s website for contact details).